 A Guide to Xfinity Internet Plans for Seniors (2025)

 Xfinity, owned by Comcast, is widely acknowledged for its fast and reliable internet service.
-While the provider does not offer a specific internet plan for seniors, they do have plans starting at $14.95 per month for low-income individuals.
+While the provider does not offer a specific internet plan for seniors, it does have plans starting at $40 for speeds of up to 400 Mbps, fast enough to download photos and music, video chat, and stream content.

 In this review of Xfinity internet for seniors, we’ll examine their plans, how they performed for us, and how the provider compares to competitors.